microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/README.md

 To avoid the complexity of training and using a wake word model, the smart timer you are building in this lesson will use a button to turn on the speech recognition.

-> 💁 If you want to try creating a wake word detection model to run on the Wio Terminal or Raspberry Pi, check out this [Responding to your voice tutorial by Edge Impulse](https://docs.edgeimpulse.com/docs/responding-to-your-voice).
-If you want to use your computer to do this, you can try the [Get started with Custom Keyword quickstart on the Microsoft docs](https://docs.microsoft.com/azure/cognitive-services/speech-service/keyword-recognition-overview?WT.mc_id=academic-17441-jabenn).
+> 💁 If you want to try creating a wake word detection model to run on the Wio Terminal or Raspberry Pi, check out this [responding to your voice tutorial by Edge Impulse](https://docs.edgeimpulse.com/docs/responding-to-your-voice).
+If you want to use your computer to do this, you can try the [get started with Custom Keyword quickstart on the Microsoft docs](https://docs.microsoft.com/azure/cognitive-services/speech-service/keyword-recognition-overview?WT.mc_id=academic-17441-jabenn).

 ## Convert speech to text